priteshmaheshwari/DatabaseApp-Sys/README.md

 ## Build

-List the steps needed to build your application from the terminal.
-That should include the step needed to install dependencies (including your non-relational datastore).

-You should also include the step needed to set up the database and configure your schema.
-Assume a clean Postgres install.

 The first step, of course, is creating the user, and then setting up the database.
 Using the terminal, navigate to the  code folder, and run the following commands:

 ```